oroinc/documentation/backend/navigation/index.rst

-:title: Backend Navigation Customization of OroCommerce, OroCRM, OroPlatform
+:title: Backend Navigation Customization of Oro Application

 .. meta::
    :description: Menus, breadcrumbs, and titles customization manual for the backend developers